 - Distributed Infrastructure Assets: In scenarios where the IT infrastructure assets are distributed across different locations and branch offices, MaaS is a good option since the monitoring infrastructure is centralized in the cloud and can easily monitor all distributed infrastructure assets.

-- Mixture of Cloud and On-Premise Infrastructure: MaaS is already in the cloud.
-Hence in deployments where customer has a mix of on-premise and cloud infrastructure, MaaS provides good monitoring options for the hybrid environment.
+- A mixture of Cloud and On-Premise Infrastructure: MaaS is already in the cloud.
+Hence in deployments where the customer has a mix of on-premise and cloud infrastructure, MaaS provides good monitoring options for the hybrid environment.

 - Multitenant Monitoring Requirements: For vendors offering multi-tenant functionality on their hosted services, MaaS provides a strong backend framework for monitoring the multi-tenant services and their availability.